How Doctors Can Stop Stigmatizing — And Start Helping — Kids With Obesity

 "Everybody recognizes the respect that they're getting here," Mirza says.

 The clinic I visited is a colorful, upbeat space with murals of athletes on the exam room walls.
-IDEAL opened their first site in 2006 and according to Mirza, had a 500-person waiting list within three months.
+IDEAL opened their first site in 2006 and, according to Mirza, had a 500-person waiting list within three months.
 Now the IDEAL team cares for about 5,000 patients at several locations in the Washington area.

 When patients and their families first enroll, they come to see Mirza and her colleagues every few weeks.
 Everything about the intake process is designed to help families talk about obesity in a neutral, factual way, avoiding words that compound the discrimination kids feel in their daily lives.

 Mirza points to a pair of studies which looked at which terminology adolescents and their families prefer that health care providers use when talking about excess weight.
-Most participants didn't want their doctors to use words like "obese," "fat," or "extremely obese."
+Most participants didn't want their doctors to use words like "obese," "fat" or "extremely obese."
 Terms like "unhealthy weight" or "high body mass index," however, were more acceptable to families.

 Advocacy groups are working to make this kind of language the norm in all doctors' offices, not just specialty clinics like IDEAL.
 The American Medical Association passed a resolution in 2017 designed to teach health care providers to use "person-first language" that "places the person before the disability or disease."
 This means, for example, describing a "patient with obesity" rather than an "obese patient."

-Note: An earlier version of this story misspelled Matilde Palmer's first name as Mathilde Palmer.